-The Pacific Fisheries Leadership programme (PFLP) funded by the New Zealand Government, is implemented by a consortium led by the Pacific Community (SPC) with the Forum Fisheries Agency (FFA), University of Queensland (UQ), People Focus (NZ leadership development specialist) and the Centre for Adaptive Leadership (CLA).
+The Pacific Fisheries Leadership programme (PFLP) funded by the New Zealand Government, is implemented by a consortium led by the Pacific Community (SPC) with the Forum Fisheries Agency (FFA), University of Queensland (UQ), and the Centre for Adaptive Leadership (CLA).

 Selected participants will engage in a modular programme including Leadership for Effectiveness; Leadership Experience; Leadership for Change; and Coaching Support.
 Participants may gain accreditation, including award courses (‘Inclusive Strategic Leadership’ and ‘People and Teams’) within the University of Queensland Graduate Certifcate in Leadership.
 The programme is based on real world issues and experience and will be adapted to the context and needs of participants.